wlicb/UserInteractionTracker/README.md

 3. Configure Download Settings:Go to Chrome settings and disable Ask where to save each file before downloading to allow the extension to save data files automatically.

 ## Known Issues
-- Tab Switching Actions:

-Issue: When switching between already opened tabs, it's unclear whether this should be counted as an action and whether screenshots should be taken.
-(And I met some bugs when testing)

-- Asynchronous Recording Issues:
-Issue: There may be asynchronous issues causing some actions not to be recorded.

-- Scroll Event Details:
-Issue: The pixel count for scroll events is not currently recorded.
-Plan to add.

-- Purchase Actions and Product Information Recording:
-Issue: The code for recording purchase actions and product information has bugs.
-Previously, only the product name and price were recorded.
-Planned Improvement: Following Yuxuan's code, update the code to include additional details such as ASIN.

 ## For Developers